Council Approved Dropped Kerb Contractors

 Drop Kerb Specialists in Sutton in Ashfield

-The work involves lowering the kerbstones and strengthening the pavement to create a ramp, and must solely be performed by an authorised company with Street Works Accreditation, and who have the required Public Liability insurance to fulfill the local authorities regulations.
+The work involves lowering the kerbstones and strengthening the pavement to create a ramp, and must solely be performed by an authorised provider with Street Works Accreditation, and who have the required Public Liability insurance to fulfill the local authorities regulations.

-Vehicle access cross overs consist normally of 3 or 4 dropped kerbs with a tapered or transition kerb on either side.
+Vehicle access cross overs comprise normally of 3 or 4 dropped kerbs with a tapered or transition kerb on either side.
 The conventional maximum total width at road level for a VAC is 3.6 metres (i.e. normally 4 kerbs).

 You can either apply to your local council for approval for kerb dropping outside your property or we can apply to your local authority in your place.